 Considerations during pregnancy

-A person can pass the trait on, and if both parents have the trait, their child may have sickle cell disease, a different issue that can be serious.
+A person can pass the trait on, and if both biological parents have the trait, their child may have sickle cell disease, a different issue that can be serious.